DakJaniels/FancyActionBarPlus/README.md

 #### Display Changes for Expiring Effects

-Expiring timer threshold (default: 2 seconds) – timers will be considered "expiring" and change to display decimals, or change their highlight color, when they fall below the selected amount of seconds remaining if their individual settings are enabled.
+* Expiring timer threshold (default: 2 seconds) – timers will be considered "expiring" and change to display decimals, or change their highlight color, when they fall below the selected amount of seconds remaining if their individual settings are enabled.

 #### Timer Text

 * Change expiring timer text color (default: ON) – change the timer text color when the ability timer is below the "Expiring timer threshold" value.
 * Select timer text color for expiring effect (default: Yellow)

+#### Display Changes for Toggled Effects

+* Show Tick Rate for Toggles (default: OFF) – Some toggled abilities have effects that `tick` while the ability is toggled, such as the resource return on Meditate.
+If enabled, the action bar will attempt to show the timer until the next tick.
+Load screens can cause this timer to desync from the game engine timer until the ability is retoggled.* Ignore Initial Trap Placement (default: OFF) - By default 'Trap' effects, such as Trap Beast and Scalding Rune display an initial timer and stack when placed, and switch to tracking the DOT when triggered.
+Toggle ON to only track the DOT.

+* Tick alert threshold (default: 2 seconds) – The color of durations and highlights will change when timers fall below selected amount of seconds remaining, if their individual settings are enabled

+#### Toggle Timer Text

+* Change tick alert text color (default: OFF) – change timer text color when the tick alert threshold is reached, or a toggled effect becomes untoggled.
+If set to OFF, but Change expiring timer text color is ON the timer text will change to the text color for expiring effects when abilities become untoggled
+* Select timer text color for tick alert effect (default: R:255; G:255;B:0 –  Yellow)

 #### Highlight